Allied Corporation: Allied Chemical and Dye Corporation

 In 1920, publisher Eugene Meyer and noted chemist William Henry Nichols founded Allied Chemical and Dye Corporation in order to address this shortcoming in American industrial production.
 Allied was an amalgamation of five existing companies with a total capitalization of $175,000,000, including Barrett Chemical Company (est. 1858), The General Chemical Company (est. 1899), National Aniline & Chemical Company (est. 1917), Semet-Solvay Company (est. 1895), and the Solvay Process Company (est. 1881).
 All manufacturing was consolidated in Buffalo, and much attention was given to improving the processes hastily introduced during World War I. Allied's first venture into new markets was the construction of a synthetic ammonia plant near Hopewell, Virginia in 1928.
 This would soon become the world's largest producer of ammonia.

+Pursuant to a plan adopted September 9, 1920, stockholders of the companies to be consolidated were invited to deposit their stock for exchange.
+By December 2, 1920, well above 90% were deposited, the exchange offer expired December 15 and on December 17, 1920 the new company was incorporated in the state of New York.